Original Pantry Cafe: History

 After 100 years, the restaurant closed on March 2, 2025.
-Some of the Pantry's employees relocated to East Los Tacos in East Los Angeles, with that restaurant's owner – a patron of the Pantry – turning its offerings into her restaurant's breakfast menu.
-On September 11, 2025, after the restaurant came to the ownership of property developer Leo Pustilnikov, both he and the labor union representing the Pantry's workers announced that it would reopen on December 31, 2025, with many of its original staff, its original schedule and its original menu returning with minor changes.
+Some of the Pantry's employees relocated to East Los Tacos in East Los Angeles, with that restaurant's owner turning The Pantry's offerings into her restaurant's breakfast menu.
+On September 11, 2025, the owner and property developer Leo Pustilnikov and the labor union representing the Pantry's workers announced that it would reopen on December 31, 2025, with many of its original staff, its original schedule and its original menu returning with minor changes.
+After failing to open on December 31, a new date of April 1, 2026 was announced.
+The opening data was subsequently changed to "in May" along with the announcement that the menu would be changing to reflect a "multicultural" city.

 Lore

 The wait staff, and even the cook, were known for wearing impeccably starched white dress shirts with black bow ties.

 It was said that the Pantry hired its staff from among men recently released from jail or prison, providing them with an occupation as a way of rehabilitating them into society but this legend was concocted by staff to fool a visiting reporter.

 For many years, a gentleman who could have passed as the twin brother of actor Humphrey Bogart worked at The Pantry as a waiter, and was known as "Bogie" by regulars.